Exploiting Color Name Space for Salient Object Detection: Introduction

-In this paper, we couple two global color cues and the topological structure information into a unified framework by extending the BMS model to a \textit{Color Name Space}, which is obtained using the PLSA-bg color naming model~\cite{CVPR2007/Weijer} (or called PLSA-ind in~\cite{TIP2009/Weijer}).
+In this paper, we couple a surroundedness cue with two global color cues into a unified framework by extending BMS to \textit{Color Name Space}, which is obtained by using the PLSA-bg color naming model~\cite{CVPR2007/Weijer} (or called PLSA-ind in~\cite{TIP2009/Weijer}).
 In computer vision, color names are linguistic color labels assigned to image pixels.
 The linguistic study of Berlin and Kay~\cite{1969/Berlin} indicates that there are eleven basic color terms (i.e., color names) in the English language, as given in Table~\ref{table:color-names}.
 In the proposed model, both the probabilities and statistics of eleven color names are simultaneously incorporated to measure color differences.
-Compared with BMS, the topological information also participates in the computation of the color based saliency, hence generates several weighted master attention maps.
-Through a simple linear combination and an improved post-processing procedure, we obtain two kinds of saliency maps and then fuse them into a single map.
-Furthermore, several image processing procedures, including truncation operation and intensity transformation, are also invoked to infer the final result and refine it.
-Figures~\ref{fig:introduction-c} and~\ref{fig:introduction-f} show the saliency results produced by the proposed model.
-We can see that the color contrast based saliency shows higher precision, which demonstrates that the color cue is of as much importance as the surroundedness feature that used in BMS.
+The topological structure information also participates in the computation of the color names based saliency, hence several weighted master attention maps are generated.
+Through a simple linear combination and an improved post-processing procedure, we obtain two saliency maps and then fuse them into a single map.
+Finally, several image processing procedures, including truncation operation, intensity mapping, and hole-filling, are invoked to infer the final result.
+Figures~\ref{fig-introduction-c} and~\ref{fig-introduction-f} show the saliency results produced by the proposed model.
+We can see that the color name space based saliency shows higher precision.
+It demonstrates that the color cue is of as much importance as the surroundedness cue.

-In the following sections, the proposed saliency model will be called ``CNS''.
-The main contributions of this work include: \begin{itemize}[leftmargin=*] \item[1.]
-We propose an integrated model to detect salient objects by exploiting the color name space for an individual image, which computes more effective color based saliency. \item[2.]
-A weighted global contrast mechanism is introduced by incorporating more color cues into the topological structure of a scene. \item[3.]
-An improved post-processing procedure is proposed to uniformly highlight salient regions and smooth them, which provides an easy way for further salient object segmentation. \end{itemize}
+In the following sections, the proposed model will be called ``CNS''.
+The main contributions of this paper include: \begin{itemize}[itemsep=0cm,topsep=0cm] \item[1)] By expoliting color name space, we propose an integrated framework to effectively compute the color based saliency. \item[2)] A weighted global contrast mechanism is introduced to incorporate more color cues into the topological structure information of an image. \item[3)] An improved post-processing procedure is proposed to uniformly highlight salient objects, which are easy to be segmented. \end{itemize}